-Attendance and Participation
+Attendance & Participation

-Much of the learning is done in the virtual classroom.
-Students learn from each other, as well as from the instructor; therefore, attendance and appropriate participation are essential.
+Much of the learning is done in the classroom.
+Students learn from each other, as well as from the instructor.
+Therefore, attendance and appropriate participation are essential.

-Students are expected to attend and participate in all classes, are expected to be actively involved in discussions, and must take responsibility for their own learning.
-Their personal experience and thoughts will provide much of the material for discussion; therefore, it is expected that students are prepared for classes by having completed the required readings, assignments and other assigned work.
-Emphasis will be placed on learning-bydoing and on personal reflection on individual experiences.
+Students are expected to attend and participate in all classes, are expected to be actively involved in discussions, and must take responsibility from their own learning.
+Their personal experience and thoughts will provide much of the material for discussion.
+Therefore, it is expected that students are prepared for classes by having completed the required readings, assignments, and other assigned work.
+Emphasis will be placed on learning by doing, and on personal reflection on individual experiences.